 The Founding of the Royal Ontario Museum

 Early in the 20th century, a group of influential Torontonians saw the need for a museum of high stature in the city.
 While they campaigned for funding, Professor Charles Trick Currelly, a U of T graduate, Methodist minister, archaeologist and the museum’s future Director of Archaeology, began collecting objects for the upcoming institution.

-While on a site in Egypt in 1907, Prof Currelly was taking a cast of a temple wall for display at the new museum however he did not have the funds to colour it.
+While on a site in Egypt in 1907, Prof Currelly took a cast of a temple wall for display at the new museum; however, he did not have the funds to colour it.
 He was visited there by Sir Edmund Osler and others from Toronto.
 They donated funds for that project and became lifelong benefactors of the museum.

 In 1910, the Government of Ontario and the University of Toronto partnered and equally funded the new institution – the Royal Ontario Museum.
 The new museum was to be located on 2.5 acres of University property near the southwest corner of Bloor St W and Queen’s Park.